 Social Worker's Corner (Lisa Gary-Jones)-

-Happy New Year!!!
-Eashington Elementary is covering the character traits of Truthfulness and Boldness for the month of January.
+Washington Elementary is covering the character traits of Forgiveness and Initiative for the month of March.
 The definitions are as follows:

 Instructional Coach Corner - Renee Juscik